lintdeveloper/sample-charge-card-backend/README.md

 - GET `/transaction/:reference` which verifies a transaction, returning the gateway response.

-- GET `/transaction/initialise`which starts a new transaction and return response
+- POST `/transaction/initialise`which starts a new transaction with email and amount as Naira

 This is intended as a sample only: you'll likely need something more serious for your production apps.